fohofmann/manuals/Singularity.md

 12. Exit with `exit`, stop your instance with `multipass stop singularity`

 ## Infos / Utilities
-- show current information using `multipass info singularity`
+- show current information using `multipass info singularity` or `multipass info --all`
 - unmount directories using `multipass unmount singularity`

 ## Remove